From sleek, fast dogs such as the Italian greyhound and the Ibizan hound to the beautiful breeds of setter, some great breeds begin with the letter I.

 The coat belonging to this dog usually comes in red and white colors.
 Their coat is usually a thinner single coat, making them easier to groom.

 The Irish setter is another beautiful sporting dog.
 The Irish setter is also known as the red setter.
-The breed usually stands at 28 inches tall.
+The breed usually stands 28 inches tall.
 Its weight can potentially reach 75 pounds.

 The Irish terrier is an intelligent dog that is known to be bold.
 The Irish terrier can weigh up to 27 pounds and stand 20 inches tall.